OE-FET/numerical_laser_annealing/README.md

-The goal of the EM simulation is to solve for the absorption rate (Ar), also known as the rate of work, as a funciton of time.
-This is achieved by subsituin the solved electromgantic wave into the following equations.
+The goal of the EM simulation is to solve for the absorption rate (Ar), also known as the rate of work, as a function of time in each layer.
+This is achieved by substituting the solved EM wave into the following equations.

 <p align="center">
   <img width="" height="" src="https://latex.codecogs.com/gif.latex?D%20%3D%20%5Cvarepsilon%20E">